inferless/llama-2-13b-chat-awq/README.md

-# Llama-2-13b
+# Llama-2-13B
-Llama 2 13B is a part of the Llama 2 family of language models developed by Meta AI.This is a template which you can use to import the model in Inferless.
+Llama-2-13B is a part of the Llama 2 family of language models developed by Meta AI.This is a template which you can use to import the model in Inferless.
-## Deploy OpenHermes-2.5-Mistral-7B using Inferless:
+## Deploy Llama-2-13B using Inferless:
 - Deployment of Llama-2-13B model using [vLLM](https://github.com/vllm-project/vllm).
 - By using the vLLM, you can expect an average latency of 2.79 sec.
 ---